Azure-Samples/azure-postgres-mcp-demo/README.md

     > Find your Azure AI Foundry project name, subscription ID, and parent resource name in your AI Foundry Portal.
 By clicking **Profile Icon** → **Project Details**:
     ![Screenshot of Azure AI Foundry details.](images/azure-foundry-details-in-foundry.png)

-3. Deploy:
+3. Make sure you are in the main directory (`azure-postgres-mcp-demo`) then deploy:

     ```bash
     azd up
     ```

+    The deployment **usually takes 5-8 mins**.
 After deployment completes, azd will output the MCP server URL + Managed Identity info you’ll use in the next steps.

 This deployment creates:
 - Azure Container Apps instance for the MCP server